intel/libipt/doc/man/pt_image_add_file.3.md

     big such that the section would start past the end of the file (**pt_image_add_file**()).
     The *src* or *dst* argument is NULL (**pt_image_copy**()).

-pte_bad_image
-:   The image section would overlap with some other section already contained in
-    *image*.

 # SEE ALSO